 Equipment

-There are only a few things you'll need to bring this recipe together.
-I use a KitchenAid 5-Quart Stand Mixer to make my dough, but you don't have to.
+I use a KitchenAid 5-Quart Stand Mixer to make my dough, but that is optional.
 A mixing bowl and wooden spoon will work just fine.
+I recommend using a kitchen scale to measure the sourdough discard.

 You'll need unflavored dental floss to cut the rolls (make sure it is unflavored!
 If you use minty floss, you'll taste that in the rolls), but you can also do this with a sharp knife.
 I don't like to use kitchen twine as it tends to be too thick and tears through the rolls rather than pinching a nice clean cut.

-An 8x11 inch baking dish is perfect for these (I like to use the larger of the two Staub baking dishes in this set), but if you have a slightly different shape or size, that will be fine.
-Just keep in mind how much surface area you have when you're cutting your rolls.
+An 8x11-inch baking dish is perfect for these (I like to use the larger of the two Staub baking dishes in this set), but if you have a slightly different shape or size, that will work, too.

 As always, a few spatulas, kitchen towels, and plastic wrap are also good to have on hand.